patricianwnai53/CloudGame-Startup/README.md

 # CloudGame-Startup
-My cloud computing coursework project for CloudGame Startup
+A Python notebook applying networking and cloud computing concepts to real-world scenarios, demonstrating problem-solving and cloud technology skills.